Docteur-RS/Caoutchouc/README.md

 "|" is just a delimiter char
 "sectionName" is the name of the section.
 You can choose whatever you want as section name but it has to be unique in your tree.

 -> Sections are what functions are to programmation.
-They act like containers.
+They act like ##containers##.
 They allow you to structure your interaction tree.

 Important : To be valid, the hole interaction tree must be in a section itsef.